 The haunting theme music for Halloween has a powerful Pavlovian effect: instant chills.
 That’s how scary this movie is.
 Cook up a batch of stovetop mulled wine to keep you warm and safe.
-Malbec and Nebbiolo are both perfect choices.
-They’re big and bold and play nicely with the season’s spices, like clove and cinnamon.
+Malbec is a perfect choice.
+It’s big and bold and plays nicely with even the darkest chocolate.

 Was that the boogeyman?